Bought a new phone? One of the first things you should do is transfer your contacts list.

 If you’re transferring to a new iPhone, go to Settings > Contacts and then Import SIM contacts.

-Once the transfer is complete you can swap the old SIM with the new.
+Once the transfer is complete, you can swap the old SIM for the new one.

 3) Switching from Android to an iPhone?
 You can use Apple's Move to iOS